DUI Accident Lawyer Alexandria, VA

 Drunk Driving Statistics

-It is estimated that there are 29 people killed each day in this country because of an alcohol-related vehicle accident.
+It is estimated that there are 29 people killed each day in this country because of an alcohol-related vehicle accidents.
 One person is killed every 50 minutes in the United States because of a driver operating under the influence of alcohol.
 There are approximately 19,000 drivers convicted each in Virginia for DUI.
 Unfortunately, there are also many drunk drivers who are never caught.

 The number of drunk driving victims appears to bear that out.
 Approximately 35 percent of all fatal crashes in the state are alcohol-related.
 The average blood alcohol concentration (BAC) of these drivers is usually twice the legal limit.
 Statistically, a Virginia resident has a one in six chance of being involved in a drunk driving accident.